learningleopards/keywordspotting/README.md

 Retrain Model

 In the retrain model, the model will be retrained with known parameters to improve the performance of the model and reduce loss.
-The result of the retrain model is shown as Figure 19.
-In addition, the accuracy of testing is improved after retraining the model.
-Figure 20 shows the result of testing, where the improvement is .
+The result of the retrain model is shown as Figure 17.

 ![WhatsApp Image 2023-02-12 at 4 26 52 PM](https://user-images.githubusercontent.com/92903308/218305689-d5717a42-87fa-4fd7-8cba-239b1720bc9d.jpeg)

 **Figure 17: Test data after retrain model**

 The confusion matrix after retraining the model.
-After retraining the model, the model now performs better on recognizing “”, “”, “”, “” and “”.

 Deployment